Student Selected Components

 - Use computer software for the production of a written and oral report

 Time is set aside for this SSC, with no formal teaching.

-- To work effectively in a volunteer or work shadow role for a community organisation
+- Work effectively with a community organisation in a volunteer or work shadow role

-- To apply and develop skills in communication, organisation and management, presentation and team-work
+- Apply and develop skills in communication, organisation, and management, presentation, and team-working abilities.

 Year 3 includes two blocks of four weeks where you choose from three types of SSC:

 - Case reporting: using a self-selected clinical attachment to give all-round exposure to a clinical area, resulting in a case report

 - Study in the humanities: being attached to a humanities based module, resulting in a written piece of between 2,000 and 5,000 words

 - Research basics: for those who are contemplating a career in research or academic medicine.
 Hands-on experience of how to develop research ideas, formulate ideas into projects, write up results, and argue for funding for the project.
 Run by the Arthritis Research Campaign's National Primary Care Centre at Keele